knuurr/homelab-writeup/README.md

 Ansible playbooks for this project are available [in my repo](https://github.com/knuurr/homelab-playbooks).

-Sure, I'd be happy to help you with the "Usage" section for your Ansible playbook repository README.md file.
-Below is the content you can include in your README.md:

 ## Usage

 Before running the Ansible playbooks, ensure you have the following prerequisites: